GriffinLabCode/GriffinCode/README.md

 Note that when you save CSC and VT data to a directory, you should not change that directory.
 For example, if you save CSC1.mat to directory A, but then move CSC1.mat to directory B, you will have to go through some loops to load CSC1.mat.
 It's easier to keep the CSC and VT1.mat files in the directories where you converted them.

-TO BEGIN:
-Open the 'Using the Matlab Pipeline' powerpoint.
-This document will walk users through the following:
-    1) How to convert CSC and VT data to a matlab readible format
-    2) How to extract, load, and use various files
-    3) How to create the "Int" file, a record of timestamps that corresponds to specific locations of interest
-    4) How to use and execute the functions in these folders
-    5) How to store and name data for ease of use and replication with this repo.

 __________________________________________________________________________________________________________